Food allergy or food intolerance*?

 Food intolerances are estimated to affect 45% of the UK population, whereas a food allergy affects approximately 2% of the adult population.

 It can be assumed that food intolerances have increased over the years, with speculation that changes in agriculture practices, antibiotic usage and environmental pollution could be responsible.

 Food intolerances are much more common when in comparison to food allergies.
 They can occur at any point in your life and symptoms can be distressing, especially if they affect your day-to-day life.

-Delayed onset food intolerances can be measured through a yorktest programme.
-We have over 35 years’ experience in diagnostic testing and test your IgG reactions to up to 208 food and drink reactions, including cow’s milk, wheat, gluten, eggs and several wine types, such as Merlot and Shiraz.
+Delayed onset food intolerances can be measured through a YorkTest programme.
+We have over 38 years’ experience in diagnostic testing and test your IgG reactions to over 200 food and drink reactions, including cow’s milk, wheat, gluten, eggs and several wine types, such as Merlot and Shiraz.

 The good news is that sometimes people can tolerate their food intolerances after a period of elimination.

 For more information about our testing programmes, you can click here.